jwashek/exagora.me/_posts/2023-10-01-determinism-is-unbiblical.md

 cannot be "glad tidings" or "good news" in Calvinism.
 Think about it.
 Imagine you're on the street and you share with someone the "good news" of divine determinism.

-> Person1: "Hey, want to hear some good news?"
+> Person1: "Hey, want to hear some good news?"<br>
-> Person2: "Yes, I'd love to!"
+> Person2: "Yes, I'd love to!"<br>
 > Person1: "Okay, here's the bad news first.
 You're a wicked sinner deserving punishment in hell.
 But here's the good news: God made a way for you to be saved.
-He unconditionally elects certain people to be saved, but there's absolutely no way that you can know if you're one of them, it's just fully left up to God."
+He unconditionally elects certain people to be saved, but there's absolutely no way that you can know if you're one of them, it's just fully left up to God."<br>
-> Person2: "Oh... so, what happens if I'm not elect?"
+> Person2: "Oh... so, what happens if I'm not elect?"<br>
 > Person1: "Oh, you'll be going to hell forever.
 It's not like God really *neeeeeds* to save anyone.
 Anyways, isn't this good news?!"

 ### Contradicting Its Own Teachings